VET APPROVED

 Conclusion

 Puppies can start eating solid food at 3-4 weeks of age, at the same time that they start to get their teeth.
-The weaning process is best completed by separating the pups from the mother a few times a day and gradually increasing the amount of solid food that they eat.
-By 7–8 weeks of age, puppies should be getting 100% of their nutrition from either canned or dry puppy food.
+The weaning process is best completed by separating the pups from the mother a few times a day and gradually increasing the amount of solid food they eat.
+By 7–8 weeks, puppies should get 100% of their nutrition from canned or dry puppy food.

 Featured Image Credit: Berkay Gumustekin, Unsplash